 The Networked VIII

-The dinner that night is still quite large, though not as grand as the first night a few short days ago.
-It is still quite the extravagant affair.
-The crew is beginning to distrust me, hate me, as I cannot eat the food that they partake of.
+The feast aboard the Prophet’s mothership that night outshines the first night’s grandeur and extravagancy aboard the Orbiter by magnitudes, albeit with a lightly hushed tone to the proceedings.
+The crew distrust me, some outright hate me, as I cannot eat the food that they partake of.
 There’s something about it that my suit rejects.
 The final morning before the battle, all the sensors, the weapon systems, and the ships are checked and double-checked, it is found that everything is in working order.

 The trouble is right on time, and very existent, The Prophets of the Last Eclipse’s goals have only one blatant hindrance left: a nigh-impenetrable wall of an enemy armada.
-These are not beings who simply do not believe in the values of Prophets of the Last Eclipse, nor are they the planet’s defenses seeking to retain their artifact, in all probability, the inhabitants (if there are any) do not even know of it.
+These are not beings who simply do not believe in the values of Prophets of the Last Eclipse, nor are they a nearby planet’s defenses.
 No, the armada that stands strong, poised, ready to attack and destroy, they vehemently oppose the goal of the Prophets, they seek to bring destruction to the entire galaxy, in one, final eclipse of every sun, of every star; they seek to bring Nothingness to existence.

 The soldiers ceremoniously prepare, and get into their individual fighter ships as they approach their destination.
 Once in range, the sirens start going off.
 The voice over the intercom appears.